 Unbranded offices with ergonomic furnishings provide maximum flexibility to introduce your own corporate identify....
 More info

 Brand new luxury serviced offices, located in the prime area of Hampstead.
-These high quality office suites are ready to move into from 1st July 2019 and there is a range of space available.
+These high quality office suites are ready to move into, and there is a range of space available.
 The rent is inclusive of all utilities, insurance and business/council rates, making the move very easy for the tenants.
-The work centre has a range of facilities on offer, this includes; vibrant break out areas, daily cleaning service, customised...
+The work centre has a range of facilities on offer, this includes; vibrant break out areas, daily cleaning service, customised luxury furniture and...
 More info

 Businesses in Hampstead